yxtay/glove-tensorflow/README.md

 Implementation of GloVe using TensorFlow estimator API.

-The trainer module in this repository also allows for distributed model training and evaluation on Google Cloud Platform.
-Please refer to [distributed](cloud.md).
+The trainer module in this repository also allows for cloud model training and evaluation on Google Cloud Platform.
+Please refer to [cloud](cloud.md).

 ## Setup